Pittsburgh Steelers: Division championships

-The Steelers were a part of the NFL Eastern Division from 1933 to 1943 and were briefly in the Western Division in 1944, before retuning back to the Eastern Division until 1949.
+The Steelers were a part of the NFL Eastern Division from 1933 to 1943 and were briefly in the Western Division in 1944, before returning to the Eastern Division until 1949.
 The team was then in the American Conference from 1950 to 1952, and the Eastern Conference from 1953 to 1966.
 They were then placed in the Century Division of the Eastern Conference in 1967.
 When the league reformed into the NFC and AFC in 1970, the Steelers were placed in the AFC Central until 2001 when they were realigned into the AFC North Division.

 Logo and uniforms

 The Steelers have used black and gold as their colors since the club's inception, the lone exception being the 1943 season when they merged with the Philadelphia Eagles and formed the "Steagles"; the team's colors at that time were green and white as a result of wearing Eagles uniforms.
 Originally, the team wore solid gold-colored helmets and black jerseys.
 The Steelers' black and gold colors are now shared by all major professional teams in the city, including the Pittsburgh Pirates in baseball and the Pittsburgh Penguins in ice hockey.
 The shade of gold differs slightly among teams: the Penguins have previously used "Vegas Gold", a color similar to metallic gold, and the Pirates' gold is a darker mustard yellow-gold, while the Steelers "gold" is more of a bright canary yellow.
 Black and gold are also the colors of the city's official flag.

 The Steelers logo was introduced in 1962 and is based on the "Steelmark", originally designed by Pittsburgh's U.S. Steel and now owned by the American Iron and Steel Institute (AISI).
 In fact, it was Cleveland-based Republic Steel that suggested the Steelers adopt the industry logo.
 It consists of the word "Steelers" surrounded by three astroids (hypocycloids of four cusps).
 The original meanings behind the astroids were, "Steel lightens your work, brightens your leisure, and widens your world."
 Later, the colors came to represent the ingredients used in the steel-making process: yellow for coal, red for iron ore, and blue for scrap steel.
 While the formal Steelmark logo contains only the word "Steel", the team was given permission to add "ers" in 1963 after a petition to AISI.

 The Steelers are the only NFL team that puts its logo on only one side of the helmet (the right side).
 Longtime field and equipment manager Jack Hart was instructed to do this by Art Rooney as a test to see how the logo appeared on the gold helmets; however, its popularity led the team to leave it that way permanently.
 A year after introducing the logo, they switched to black helmets to make it stand out more.

 The Steelers, along with the New York Giants, are one of only two teams in the National Football League to have the players' uniform numbers on both the front and back of the helmets.